 Be sure to also check Permit requirements and the latest Trail Conditions prior to your outing.

-Dogs: As many as three dogs (per person) are allowed only in designated preserves or areas as posted and must be controlled on a maximum 6-foot leash at all times.
+Dogs: Dogs are allowed only in designated preserves or areas as posted and must be controlled on a maximum 6-foot leash at all times.
 You can contact the District for guidelines on retractable leashes.
 Please see Ideas for Dog Owners and Dog Access Guidelines for more information.

 Bicyclists: Helmets are required at all times.
 Please observe the 15-mph trail speed limit (5-mph when passing or approaching blind turns).
 Ride on designated trails only (indicated on preserve signs and maps).
 Please see Ideas for Mountain Bikers and Bicycle Access Guidelines for more information.